 Valerie Doulton, Deputy Chair of the DPNF, has staged work at venues including the National Theatre, the Lyric Hammersmith, the Garrick Theatre, Bristol Old Vic, the Royal Exchange Manchester, and the Wales Millennium Centre.
 In 2002, she launched The Live Literature Company with the goal of making world-class performance and the arts accessible to the widest possible audience, and has partnered with many of Britain’s leading performers to stage work at the National Portrait Gallery, the V & A, the British Library and the Tate.
 She has toured the company to Portugal, France, Italy and India, and runs an annual Drama Study Abroad programme in the UK for American university students.
 Her abridged Shakespeare performances on the tea lawn at Lauderdale House have been a great success with local families and young children.

 Ellen Gates is the DPNF Secretary.
-A native Texan who has lived in Dartmouth Park for 25 years, Ellen is a retired solicitor who spent 30 years working on major infrastructure projects.
-She has been a member of DPNF since its inception and is a former Chair and Deputy Chair of the DPNF committee.
+A native Texan who has lived in Dartmouth Park for twenty-five years, Ellen is a retired solicitor who spent thirty years working on major infrastructure projects.
+She has been a member of DPNF since its inception in 2013 and is a former Chair and Deputy Chair of the DPNF committee.

 Jessica Jacobs has been on the Neighbourhood Forum since its inception.
 She is a former journalist and travel writer and currently a Research Fellow in the Geography Department at Queen Mary where her work focuses on filmmaking, crafts, heritage tourism in the Middle East, social housing and award-winning community engagement projects.
 She helps to run the annual street party Parly Party funded by Camden Council and is one of the founders of local community-led housing group Camden Community Makers.
 She has lived in Dartmouth Park – firstly privately renting, but now in Heathview Tenants Co-operative – since the mid-1990s.
 Her two daughters were pupils at Gospel Oak Primary, the youngest is now at Camden School for Girls.